This equation is used when X values are logarithms of doses or concentrations. Use a related equation when X values are concentrations or doses.

 To determine the affinity of a partial agonist, use the operational model to globally fit the dose-response curves of both a full agonist and the partial agonist.
 The data from the full-agonist determines the maximum possible effect.
 Knowing that, the fitting can determine the affinity of the partial agonist.

 Create an XY data table.
 Enter the logarithm of the concentration of the agonist ligand into X. Enter response into Y in any convenient units.
 Enter data with the full agonist into column A. Enter data collected with a partial agonist into column B. Repeat, if you have data with different partial agonists, for column C, D, E, ..., each with a different amount of depletion.

-From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special.
-Then choose Operational Model - Partial agonists.
+From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special, X is log(concentration).
+Then choose Operational Model - Partial agonist, X is log(concentration).